DadeOrsu/DadeOrsu/README.md

 # Hi there, I'm Davide Orsucci! 👋

 I'm a Computer Science student at the University of Pisa, passionate about technology and software development.
-My main area of interest is in **distributed systems**.

 ## About Me

 - 🎓 Currently studying Computer Science at the University of Pisa
-- 🌍 Interested in projects involving distributed systems, cloud computing, and microservices architecture
+- 🌍 Interested in projects involving distributed systems and fields related to computer science.
 - 💻 Always eager to learn new technologies and improve my programming skills

 ## Get in Touch